-It might surprise you to learn that Likert scales are a very specific format and what you have been calling Likert may not be.
+It might surprise you to learn that Likert scales are a very specific type of survey question, and what you have been calling “Likert” may be something entirely different.

 Not to worry — researchers that have been doing surveys for years still get their definitions confused.
-In fact, many researchers do not even agree on the best way to report on the numeric values in a Likert scale.
+In fact, many researchers don’t even agree on the best way to report on the numeric values in a Likert scale.

-This article will explain the traditional and, in our opinion, most valuable way to use Likert scales and report on them.
+To try and clear up any confusion, we’ll take a look at the traditional and, in our opinion, most valuable way to use Likert scales and report on them using survey software.

 What is a Likert Scale vs. a Likert Item

-A “Likert Item” is a statement that the respondent is asked to evaluate.
-In the example below, this item, “The checkout process was easy” is a Likert item — and the table as a whole is the Likert scale.
+A “Likert item” is a statement that the respondent is asked to evaluate in a survey.
+In the example below, the statement, “The checkout process was easy” is a Likert item.
+The table as a whole is the Likert scale.

-Here’s how to remember it: The “scale” in “Likert scale” refers to the total sum of all Likert items in the question — not the 1-5 range you see for each item.
-In the example below, the scale would be 4 to 20.
+Here’s an easy way to remember the distinction: the “scale” in “Likert scale” refers to the total sum of all Likert items in the question, not the 1-5 range you see associated with each item.
+In our example above, the scale would be 4 to 20.

-Below is an example of a nearly perfect Likert scale.
-It has one potential flaw which we’ll discuss later.
+Our example is a nearly perfect Likert scale.
+It has one potential flaw, which we’ll discuss later.

-So given this new information, when should you use a Likert scale?
+So, given this information, when should you use a Likert scale?

 To answer that, it’s important to look at how you’d report and analyze the data for this question type.
-So let’s take a look.
+Let’s take a look.

 Reporting on Likert Scales

 The traditional way to report on a Likert scale is to sum the values of each selected option and create a score for each respondent.
-This score is then used to represent a particular trait (particularly when used for sociological or psychological research).
+This score is then used to represent a specific trait — satisfied or dissatisfied, for example — particularly when used for sociological or psychological research.

-Important Tip: For the score to have meaning, each item in the scale should to be closely related to the same topic of measurement.
+Important tip: for the score to have meaning, each item in the scale should be closely related to the same topic.

-In the example Likert scale above, the third option is actually slightly out of place, as it doesn’t relate to the purchasing or checkout process — which is the intended topic.
+In the example Likert scale above, the third option, “The software solved my needs,” is actually slightly out of place, as it doesn’t relate to the purchasing or checkout process, which is the intended topic of the survey section.

-Ideally, in a Likert scale question, all of the items would be categorically similar so the summed score becomes a reliable measurement of the particular behavior or psychological trait you are measuring.
+Ideally in a Likert scale question all of the items will be categorically similar so that the summed score becomes a reliable measurement of the particular behavior or psychological trait you are measuring.

 If you have an item on the scale that doesn’t fit, the total score for the respondent becomes potentially polluted and you’ll end up spending a great deal of time deciphering the results!